pixilcode/research.texttotypes.com/content/2025-12-16-asts-and-context.md

 Based on this new perspective, types should get their own node type since their *context* is different.
-This would allow me to develop types more effectively than trying to make them work with just an identifier.
+This would allow me to develop types more effectively than just trying to make them work with just an identifier.

 Anyway, this may seem obvious to some, but it was a pretty